NikhilMukraj/spiking-neural-networks/README.md

     - Decoded by taking weighted sum of working memory neurons
     - If below 0, then percieved cue is -1, if above 0, percieved cue is 1
     - **Or perceived cue could be above or below a given baseline, cue itself can be a fast (or excitatory) spike train or a slow (or potentially inhibitory) spike train, 0 is a baseline spike train speed (spike train just being a series of spikes)**
+      - Poisson neuron should be used to generate spike train
-      - Probably more practical to use an excitatory and inhibitory input and check deviation from baseline over time
+      - Might be more practical to use an excitatory and inhibitory input and check deviation from baseline over time
   - Firing rate of neurons increase over time signal should become more unstable over time and starts to not represent the same signal
   - To also model forgetting, increasing amounts of noise can be added to working memory model over time
 - When done with cue models, move to [liquid state machines](https://medium.com/@noraveshfarshad/reservoir-computing-model-of-prefrontal-cortex-4cf0629a8eff#:~:text=In%20a%20reservoir%20computing%20model,as%20visual%20or%20auditory%20cues.) (also accessible [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006624))